ArnavK-09/tila-dashboard/README.md

   about any incidents or maintenance.
 - 🔒 **Secure and Self-Hostable**: Fully open-source and customizable, with the option to self-host the dashboard.
-- 🥟 **Perfect UI/UX**: Completely responsive and customizable website design, with support for tailwind css.
+- 🥟 **Desktop UI/UX**: Completely desktop friendly and customizable website design, with support for tailwind css.

 ## 🛠️ Tech Stack